intel/llvm/xptifw/doc/XPTI_Framework.md

 `task_begin` might send a character string.
 Resolving the `user_data` parameter requires strict conformance to the specification for the stream.

-In addition to the `user_data`, the unique id that describes the event is available under `event->unique_id`.
+In addition to the `user_data`, the **Universal ID** that describes the event is available under `event->uid`.
 For most cases, this should be sufficient to resolve a given event.
 However, in many cases, a particular event may be exercised within a loop.
 Since a trace point event is based on the instrumentation at a specific location in the code, the `unique_id` of this will always remain the same.
-However, with each instance of this event, and instance ID may be emitted that keeps track of the instance of this event.
-The combined value of the `unique_id` and `instance_id` should always be unique.
+However, with each instance of this event, the `instance` field of `event->uid` will track the occurrence count of this trace event.
+The `uid` field in a trace event returned through a call to `xptiMakeEvent` will contain the same 128-bit key that describes the `payload` as that hasn't changed and an `instance` field that is monotonically increasing with each visit and the both together will be always be unique to a specific instance.

 > **NOTE:** A subscriber **must** implement the `xptiTraceInit` and
 > `xptiTraceFinish` APIs for the dispatcher to successfully load the subscriber.